PutaO Myanmar - far east Himalayas

 PutaO - Perfectly Peaceful

-Early the next morning we expected delayed flights.
+Early the next morning, we expected delayed flights.
 The first flight to Myitkyina was delayed.
-When we arrived at Myitkyina the pilots turned off the engines and said we would have to wait for a big storm to pass over Putao.
+When we arrived at Myitkyina, the pilots turned off the engines and said we would have to wait for a big storm to pass over Putao.

-Considering the relaxed security conditions and a lack of electricity they were fairly quick at processing our papers.
+Considering the relaxed security conditions and a lack of electricity, they were fairly quick at processing our papers.

 claim was operated by men pulling the luggage to waiting passengers.

 They picked us up in a van from the airport - one of the few vehicles in Putao.
-The most common transport we saw were motorbikes (many without number plates), then ox carts and small tractors.
+The most common transport we saw was motorbikes (many without number plates), then ox carts and small tractors.

 Putao is at the bottom left corner of the map.
-The upper middle region is the far eastern edge of the Himalayas with Hkakaborazi (5889m) the highest peak followed by Welandrazi (5834m), Dandirazi (5180)m, Sheintalagrazi (4993m), Malikhurazi (4907m), Madoirazi (4616m), Phanganrazi (4328m), Phononrazi (4297m), Dandi Razi (4097m), and Phonyinrazi (3500m).
-Razi means mountain in the Rawang language; one of the larger ethnic groups living in the region.
+The upper middle region is the far eastern edge of the Himalayas, with Hkakaborazi (5889m) the highest peak, followed by Welandrazi (5834m), Dandirazi (5180 m, Sheintalagrazi (4993m), Malikhurazi (4907m), Madoirazi (4616m), Phanganrazi (4328m), Phononrazi (4297m), Dandi Razi (4097m), and Phonyinrazi (3500m).
+Razi means mountain in the Rawang language, one of the larger ethnic groups living in the region.

-At a corner in Putao women sit and try to sell some of their products and a few fish.
+At a corner in Putao, women sit and try to sell some of their products and a few fish.

 Down the road, a well in front of a house offers passersby a drink of cool water from a clay pot.